Yord/shargs/README.md

 <details>
 <summary>
-Use the parser in your program:
+Use the parser and the usage documentation in your program:

 <p>